csimons/sisga/README.txt

       is present in your PATH environment variable.

 4. From the project root directory, run "ant".
 The build should succeed, and should end with a usage message.
+If you instead receive an error message about the JUnit task not being found, you probably installed Ant through a distribution package and/or don't have the ANT_HOME environment variable set properly.

 RUNNING (SINGLE RUNS)